Functional varying-coefficient model under heteroskedasticity with application to DTI data: Introduction

 The current work is motivated by the problem encountered in diffusion tensor imaging (DTI) where multiple diffusion properties are measured along common major white matter fiber tracts across multiple individuals to characterize the structure and orientation of white matter in the human brain.
 Recently a study has been performed to understand white matter structural alternation using DTI for obstructive sleep apnea patients \citep{xiong2017brain}.
 As an illustration, we present smoothed functional data to analyze the efficiency properties of the network generated by diffusion properties of the water molecules.
-We plot the graphical characteristics of one of the diffusion properties called fractional anisotropy (FA) over different significant levels to obtain the graphical connectivity from 29 patients in Figures \ref{Chapter3-GMM-Fig:FA-APL}.
+In Figure \ref{Chapter3-GMM-Fig:FA-APL}, we plot the graphical characteristics of one of the diffusion properties called fractional anisotropy (FA) over different significant levels to obtain the graphical connectivity from 29 patients.
 Scientists are often interested to know the individual association of average path length (APL) of the network generated from FA with a set of covariates of interests such as age and lapses score.
 Moreover, in this data, there is sufficient evidence of heteroskedasticity in the covariates.
 Details about the data-set and associated variables are described in Section \ref{Chapter3-gmm-Section:data-analyis}.
-We therefore need an estimation procedure which (1) does not need knowledge of distribution, (2) can handle heteroskedasticity of covariates, (3) can estimate non-parametric coefficient functions from varying-coefficient models, and (4) has a systematic technique for computing an efficient estimator.
-In this article, we develop a local-linear GMM estimation procedure for varying-coefficient model.
-For given instrument variables, we propose an optimal local-linear GMM estimator motivated by \citet{lu2020gmm}.
+We therefore need an estimation procedure which (1) does not need knowledge of the distribution, (2) can handle the heteroskedasticity of covariates, (3) can estimate the non-parametric coefficient functions from VCM, and (4) has a systematic technique for computing an efficient estimator.

+In this article, we develop a local-linear GMM estimation procedure for VCM.
+For given IVs, we propose an optimal local-linear GMM estimator motivated by \citet{lu2020gmm}.
 However, the key difference in our approach from the later is that we model the variance of integrated squared error using a non-parametric function of covariates whereas they assume a parametric form in case of classical regression.
 Therefore, we can ensure that the proposed estimator is at least as efficient as local-linear estimates (initial estimator) and more efficient than that under the presence of heteroskedasticity.